 Put tough topics in context.
 During Generative Conversations, focus on the love and respect you have for each other.
 See the conflict as an issue that you will both work through together.
 Remember happy times and fond memories.

-In Gottman’s book What Makes Love Last?, Gottman suggests reminding yourself, “In this relationship, we do not ignore one another’s pain.
+In Dr. John Gottman’s book What Makes Love Last?, Gottman suggests reminding yourself, “In this relationship, we do not ignore one another’s pain.
 I have to understand this hurt.”

 If you get triggered, notice what happens in your body, and breathe deeply.
 Notice where you hold tension in your body, and tense and relax those muscles.
 Be open about you need to self-soothe with your partner, particularly if they notice you struggling.

-Notice the interpretation, the meaning you put to your triggers.
-Interpreting what your partner is saying and taking offense is not the same thing as listening with an open heart.
+Notice the interpretation, the meaning you put to your triggers, and your defensive reactions.
+Interpreting what your partner feels and taking offense is not the same thing as listening with an open heart.
 If they are angry or upset ask yourself, “What are they saying?
 Can I take responsibility for even a part of what they are complaining about?”
 One problem with being defensive is the self-pre-occupation that it encourages.

 Look inward and see what you are telling yourself about what this conflict means and how it impacts you.
 Entertain the notion that your partner’s complaint might have some truth to it.
 Look for the truth through the trigger.